Majorana stellar representation for mixed-spin $(s,\frac{1}{2})$ systems: Conclusion

 As we know, a star on a Bloch sphere can represent a pure state, and a set of stars on a Bloch sphere can represent a high-dimensional pure states.
 However, this method can not be applied in arbitrary high-dimensional mixed states.
 Our result is not easy to be generalized to arbitrary high-dimensional mixed-spin systems, such as a mixed-spin $(s, 1)$ system.
 Because we can not directly use an effective pseudo spin $1$ to describe it.

 Taking advantage of the MSR, which provides an intuitive way to study high spin system from geometrical perspective, we can have a novel and holonomic view to investigate intricate system.
-Considering spin-$(1/2, 1/2)$ and spin-$(1, 1/2)$ systems, we find that the patterns on the Bloch sphere have legible and laconic symmetries.
+Considering spin-$(1/2, 1/2)$ and spin-$(1, 1/2)$ systems, we find that one can easily distinguish between non-entangled states and entangled states by the distribution of stars in MSR.
 Since we have presented a general method to visualize the mixed-spin $(s, 1/2)$ systems, one can further apply the method in many situations, such as quantum transitions and quantum tunneling in quantum spin baths and quantum dots.